 Correct, Jacob and I met while studying Film and Digital Media at University.
 The university had a fully-fledged TV studio, and we worked together on a number of shows for our local community television station.
 It was here a beautiful bromance formed, and I ended up recruiting Jacob to join me at a wedding video company I was working for at the time.
 5 years later we left that business to start our own thing.

-Women’s Gold Design Chelsea Ital Boots For me, the value in University was the people I met and the experiences I gained through those friends, rather the textbook learning.
+Pull Women's Reaction Kenneth Charcoal Bootie Cole Ashore Ankle For me, the value in University was the people I met and the experiences I gained through those friends, rather the textbook learning.
 I made some life-long friends, met my business partner, and my girlfriend.
 I never finished Uni, and consider myself self-taught.
 Jacob is the same.

 In terms of how we came together in business, as the saying goes, if you don’t build your own dream, someone else will hire you to help build theirs.
 So we made the decision to go out on our own and start a commercial production company.

 The plan was not to do any weddings and actually focus on higher-end corporate films and other short form content.
 And so, We Are Standard was born.